mmuratarat/mmuratarat.github.io/_pages/faq.md

 If we are given a significance level, i.e., alpha, then we reject null hypothesis if p-value is less than equal the chosen significance level, i.e., accept that your sample gives reasonable evidence to support the alternative hypothesis.
 The term significance level (alpha) is used to refer to a pre-chosen probability and the term "p-value" is used to indicate a probability that you calculate after a given study.
 The choice of significance level at which you reject null hypothesis is arbitrary.
 Conventionally the $5\%$ (less than $1$ in $20$ chance of being wrong), $1\%$ and $0.1\%$ ($p < 0.05, 0.01\text{ and }0.001$) levels have been used.
 Most authors refer to statistically significant as $p < 0.05$ and statistically highly significant as $p < 0.001$ (less than one in a thousand chance of being wrong).

+Some tests do not return a p-value.
 A fixed level alpha test can be calculated without first calculating a p-value.
 This is done by comparing the test statistic with a critical value of the null distribution corresponding to the level alpha.
 This is usually the easiest approach when doing hand calculations and using statistical tables, which provide percentiles for a relatively small set of probabilities.
 Most statistical software produces p-values which can be compared directly with alpha.
 There is no need to repeat the calculation by hand.

+* If test statistic < critical value: Fail to reject the null hypothesis.
+* If test statistic >= critical value: Reject the null hypothesis.

 You can use either P values or confidence intervals to determine whether your results are statistically significant.
 If a hypothesis test produces both, these results will agree.